hanjustin/Backend-Concepts-Study-Notes/README.md

 You can create rules to continuous check AWS resources configuration.
 If they deviate from your expectations you are alerted or AWS Config can in some cases auto-remediate.
 **AWS Outposts** is physical rack of servers that you can put in your data center.
 Your data will reside whenever the Outpost Physically resides

-A **business continuity plan (BCP)** is a document that outlines how a business will continue operating during an unplanned disruption in services
-**Recovery Point Objective (RPO)** the maximum acceptable amount of data loss after an unplanned data-loss incident, expressed as an amount of time Recovery Point Objective (RPO) is the maximum acceptable amount of time since the last data recovery point.
-This objective determines what is considered an acceptable loss of data between the last recovery point and the interruption of service and is defined by the organization.

-**Recovery Time Objective (RTO)** the maximum amount of downtime your business can tolerate without incurring a significant financial loss The maximum acceptable delay between the interruption of service and restoration of service.
-This objective determines what is considered an acceptable time window when service is unavailable and is defined by the organization.

-Amazon Resource Names (ARNs) uniquely identify AWS resources.
-ARNs are required to specify a resource unambiguously across all of AWS

 **Computing Services**
 Elastic Compute Cloud (EC2) allows you to launch Virtual Machines (VM) EC2 is also considered the backbone of AWS because the majority of AWS services are using EC2 as their underlying servers. eg. S3, RDS, DynamoDB, Lambdas.

-What is Edge Computing?
+**What is Edge Computing?**
 When you push your computing workloads outside of your networks to run close to the destination location. eg. Pushing computing to run on phones, lot Devices, or external servers not within your cloud network.

-What is Hybrid Computing?
+**What is Hybrid Computing?**
 When you're able to run workloads on both your on-premise datacenter and AWS Virtual Private Cloud (VPC)

-AWS Outposts is physical rack of servers that you can put in your data center.
-AWS Outposts allows you to use AWS API and Services such as EC2 right in your datacenter. verizon O
+**AWS Outposts** is physical rack of servers that you can put in your data center.
+AWS Outposts allows you to use AWS API and Services such as EC2 right in your datacenter.
-• vodafone business
-AWS Wavelength allows you to build and launch your applications in a telecom datacenter.
+**AWS Wavelength** allows you to build and launch your applications in a telecom datacenter.
 By doing this your applications with have ultra-low latency since they will be pushed over a the 5G network and be closest as possible to the end user.
 VMWare Cloud on AWS allows you to manage on-premise virtual machines using VMWare as EC2 instances.
 The data-center must being using VMWare for Virtualization.
 Sphere
 AWS Local Zones are edge datacenters located outside of an AWS region so you can use AWS closer to end destination.
 When you need faster computing, storage and databases in populated areas that are outside of an AWS Region

-Cost and Capacity Management Computing Services
-Cost Management How do we save money?
+**Cost and Capacity Management Computing Services** **Cost Management** How do we save money?
-Capacity Management How do we meet the demand of traffic and usages though adding or upgrading servers?
+**Capacity Management** How do we meet the demand of traffic and usages though adding or upgrading servers?
 EC2 Spot Instances, Reserved Instanced and Savings Plan Ways to save on computing, by paying up in full or partially, by committing to a yearly contracts or by being flexible about availability and interruption to computing service.
 AWS Batch plans, schedules, and executes your batch computing workloads across the full range of AWS compute services, can utilize Spot Instance to save money.